RichLlew182/readme-generator/output/README.md

 ## Questions

-If you have any questions about the project you can reach me at my GitHub Profile: [github.com/rich](https://github.com/rich) or by email at rich@gmail.com
+If you have any questions about the project you can reach me at my GitHub Profile: [github.com/undefined](https://github.com/undefined) or by email at undefined